CIVITAS-John/website/_portfolio/physics-lab.md

 Physics Lab AR started as an interactive sandbox where learners could create virtual physics experiments.
 The idea stems from my conversation with his high school physics teacher in late 2017: a mobile app that could simulate electronic experiments, with the freedom to place, remove, and connect various electronic components such as batteries, meters, or lamps.

 It was initially targeted at high school teachers and students.
 However, without any promotion efforts from our team, by Dec 2017, it has picked up more than 1,000 users; by Jan 2018, more than 10,000.
 In Feb 2018, to understand who comprised our fast-growing audience, we established the first instant messaging (IM) groups: one for teachers, and one for students.
 To our great surprise, most users we talked to were K-12-aged students in out-of-school settings, whereas the teacher group was much more silent.
 Except for high school students, we encountered many middle school or even elementary school students.
 The trend was further enhanced when the App Store decided to feature the app on its front page.
 By Jul 2019, Physics Lab reached more than 1 million users.
+By mid 2024, it has reached near 7 million users around the world.

 ![A screenshot of Physics Lab's community projects.](/images/physics-lab/screenshot-5.jpg)